10 Best Oxypropane Torches

 Setup and Installation

 Most oxypropane torch kits ship ready to assemble.
-Begin by inspecting hoses for cracks, then thread regulators onto cylinders using the correct wrench—never force a fitting.
+Begin by inspecting hoses for cracks, then thread regulators onto cylinders using the correct wrench and never force a fitting.
 Purge each line individually before lighting the torch, and always light the fuel gas first before gradually adding oxygen.
 Kits that include a cylinder stand or rack reduce the chance of a tank tipping over, which is especially important in mobile work environments where the floor may be uneven.

 If you choose a mini torch for detail work, confirm that the hose length is adequate for your bench layout.
 Some compact kits use short, rigid hoses that limit movement.
 For full-size rigs, a 12-foot or longer hose is typical and gives you enough range to circle large workpieces without dragging cylinders.